Event-Triggered Islanding in Inverter-Based Grids: Conclusions

-In this work, we explore the concept of islanding to answer the questions of \emph{when}, \emph{where}, and \emph{how} to deal with unexpected grid contingencies.
-We utilize an SKR event triggering scheme that serves as the input to the islanding detection module, balancing detection speed, accuracy, and computational resources at the DG edge.
-Once an anomalous condition is detected, the adaptive islanding topology module generates supply-adequate sections minimizing operating costs.
-Our future work will focus on how mobile battery energy sources can be optimally deployed to enhance the proposed scheme, overcome potential load shedding, and maintain reserves in case of cascading adverse events.
+In this work, we employ islanding to answer the questions of \emph{when}, \emph{where}, and \emph{how} to deal with unexpected grid contingencies.
+We utilize an SKR event triggering scheme that serves as the input to the islanding detection module.
+In our future work, we will focus on implementing the islanding detection methodology on commercial inverter controllers and utilizing a real-time simulation testbed to evaluate its performance and quantify the communication overhead introduced by the proposed approach.